alexiscatnip/freemocap-uwupose/README.md

   * now, go ahead to 'start working'
     * you should see cameras image and your joint detected in real-time.
     * you should see that the 3d trackers have spawned in steamVR.
+      * They may be far away, slanted, facing up, left, whatever.
+        * But if you raise your foot and it seems to match up, you know your extrinsic calibration is ok!
       * if they dont appear there is a few reasons:
         * possible the trackers are > 10m away from origin of SteamVR.
-The driver is filtering those data out.
+The driver is filtering those data out. this really should not happen if your Camera_0 is at (0,0,0)
-        * possible the trackers are in strange location that you simply can't render.
+        * possible the trackers are in strange location that SteamVR can't render.
         * possible the triangulation (esp. extrinsics!) is totally wrong. this will cause the triangulation to have very high reprojection